This Week at the Market

 K&S Bischoping will have Canadian Harmony peaches, Paulared apples, blueberries, and blackberries.
 East Hill Farm is bringing chicken (whole, legs, wings), bread, red cabbage, broccoli, cauliflower, jalapenos, Sungold tomatoes, Washington cherry tomatoes, blue potatoes, Superior potatoes, red potatoes, Zephyr and Cocozelle summer squash, collards, kale (Red Russian, curly, lacinato), sacred basil or Tulsi, basil, mint, and edible blossoms — squash, borage, and nasturtium.

 R&M Bischoping is bringing tomatillos (canning quantities available), hot peppers, a medley of cherry tomatoes, heirloom slicing tomatoes, sunflowers, colorful bouquets, green beans and baby zucchini.
 Nordic Farm will have freshly-made blackberry jam and jelly and brandied blackberry jam.
 JonJohn’s Bakery is bringing sweet potato tarts, peach cobbler, decadent chocolate brownies, German chocolate cake, chocolate chip cookies and oatmeal cranberry cookies.
 We welcome Martha Jane’s to the market this week, with a wide variety of breads and other baked goods, including their popular bread sticks and flatbreads.

 Also at the Market

-The final South Wedge Farmers’ Market of the 2013 season will be held this Thursday, October 17, from 4-7 pm, at 100 Alexander St. (at the corner of S. Clinton, behind Boulder Coffee).
+The South Wedge Farmers’ Market is held every Thursday through October 16, from 4-7 pm, at 100 Alexander St. (at the corner of S. Clinton, behind Boulder Coffee).
 The market is a project of the South Wedge Planning Committee.